Traditional Shakshuka

 - Red pepper flakes

-- Crusty baguette, torn or sliced
+- Crusty bread, torn or sliced (omit for Whole30)

 Instructions